alonitac/DevOpsBootcampUPES/tutorials/aws_ec2_ebs.md

 1. Select the check box for your **Volume ID**, choose **Actions**, and then **Modify volume**\.

-1. The **Modify volume** screen displays the volume ID and the volume’s current configuration, including type, size, input/output operations per second \(IOPS\), and throughput\.
+1. The **Modify volume** screen displays the volume ID and the volume's current configuration, including type, size, input/output operations per second \(IOPS\), and throughput\.
 In this tutorial you double the size of the data volume\.

    1. For **Volume type**, do not change value\.